POOYASP2/iss-notes/OSI recap.md

 ## Encapsulation and De-encapsulation

 ![alt text](image-3.png)
-Each Layer adds its data which useful for its work.
+Each Layer adds its data that is useful for its work.
 From the application layer to physical layer

 1. Segment - Adding TCP/PORT
 2. Packet - Adding IP addresses